DrCuis/How-to-guides/400-MorphProperties/SillyMorph/README.md

 You can view the
 SillyMorph.pck.st (probably in the Cuis-Smalltalk-Dev-UserFiles directory) to see the mechanics.
-This is pretty simple.
+This is a pretty simple package.

 ### Minimal Packages